tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

 * Write code which adds up the numbers a user enters.
 * Hard: and an average.
 * Nightmare: and a standard deviation.
+* Give it to me in a gist.

 ## Tuesday

 #### Lecture

-Motivating Problem: XXX
+Motivating Problem: Write code to sing the "5 little monkeys song."

 * Assignment Review
 * Terminal
   * Mac file system
-* gets
 * Methods
   * Return values vs side effects (including puts)
 * Example: [Five Monkeys](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/monkeys_jumping_on_the_bed)